∞ Introduction ∞

-In contrast to the circumstances of civilization noted above, our hunter-gatherer ancestors had little opportunity to succumb to the problem of ego Buddha pointed out, i.e., “the illusion of self originates and manifests itself in a cleaving to things”.
+In contrast to the circumstances of civilization I have just outlined, our hunter-gatherer ancestors had little opportunity to succumb to the problem of a separate self (ego) as Buddha pointed out, i.e., “the illusion of self originates and manifests itself in a cleaving to things”.
 Our ancestors, following the old way, were frequently on the move.
 “The illusion of self” could not develop as it does in the settled conditions of civilized society.
-When you settle down in one place for generations, you can accumulate things that augment “the illusion of self”!
+Only when you settle down in one place for generations, can you accumulate enough things to augment “the illusion of self”!

 In this way, we have evolved over millions of years, transiting through various Homo types — H. habilis, H. rudolfensis, H. ergaster, H. erectus, H. neanderthalensis — to the current H. sapiens.
-To assume we could quickly shift from that egalitarian old way to the opposite hierarchical social system that constitutes civilization is wishful thinking born out of ignorance.
+To assume we could sanely shift so quickly from that balanced egalitarian old way to the opposite hierarchical social system of civilization is a dream born out of ignorance.
 The irony is that we assume we can fix the problems of civilization by means of civilized solutions.
-This easily turns into fighting fire with fire as history shows.
+This easily turns into fighting fire with fire, as history shows.

 A New Old Way

-The hitch with civilization is the price we pay for our material comfort and security.
-Indeed, I imagine this tradeoff accounts for most of the societal ills humanity faces.
+The hitch with civilization is the destabilizing price we pay for our material comfort and security.
+Indeed, this tradeoff accounts for most, if not all, of the societal ills humanity faces.
 Yet, we would not go back to the ancestral old way even if we could.
 Even so, there is hope if we can begin to comprehend the profound role civilization has had in creating the problems we find so serious.
 Knowing true causes always improves one’s probability for effective management!
 Conversely, ignorance often ends up playing “Whack-a-Mole”.

 “Right Comprehension”, the first step on Buddha’s Noble Eightfold Path, can help alleviate the consequences of hierarchical civilization and much of the ignorance that follows in its wake, at least on the personal level.
 No doubt, an honest public understanding of the underlying causes of civilization’s problems could help society manage this current phase of our evolution better as well.

-However, any effort to ‘enlighten’ the whole population reminds me of the maxim, “You can lead a horse to water, but you can’t make him drink”.
-People ‘drink in’ whatever tends to support their beliefs and biases.
-At best, we’d just end back up at the Taoist view, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
+However, any effort to enlighten the whole population reminds me of the maxim, “You can lead a horse to water, but you can’t make him drink”.
+People “drink” in whatever tends to support their beliefs and biases, and so we listen mostly to what we want to hear.
 Yet, I see a natural way around this.

 Onward to 12,000 A.D.